remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_Operating_system.md

 #Operating system management
 From this area, you can manage the operating system linked on a device template.
 ![Screenshot](/images/Administrator/Operating_system/Administrator_OperatingSystem.png)
-There is multiple default operating system provided with RemoteLabZ.
+There is multiple default operating system provided with RemoteLabz.

 !!!
 Tips
-    The operating system can be hosted through a local image (link icon) or a link where RemoteLabZ can retrieve the image (File icon).
+    The operating system can be hosted through a local image (link icon) or a link where RemoteLabz can retrieve the image (File icon).

 ##Operating system creation